ralupopa/EXAMPLES-NewInputSystem--CoinCollector-CSharp/README.md

     <br>
 2. Download AltTester Unity SDK and import it into Unity
-    - download the AltTester Unity SDK from the Altom website (https://altom.com/testing-tools/alttester/) or using this link https://altom.com/app/uploads/AltTester/sdks/AltTester.unitypackage;
+    - download the AltTester Unity SDK from the [Altom website: Alttester](https://altom.com/testing-tools/alttester/) or using this [link for unitypackage](https://altom.com/app/uploads/AltTester/sdks/AltTester.unitypackage);
     - import the package into the project (drag-n-drop the package in the Assets folder);
     - a pop-up will appear, select All and click on Import.

 ## Run the tests

-You can open the project in the Unity Editor and run the tests from the AltTester Editor window.
+1. Open the project in Unity Editor (see pre-requisites for which version proved to work).
+2. Platform > Standalone > Build Target: StandaloneWindows
+  * Build Only
+3. Open AltTester Editor from Unity Editor menu (displayed only after imported package as mentioned above) and see tests under `Assembly-CSharp-Editor.dll`
+4. If build completed successfully, should see in folder `New Input System proj` *build* folder.
+5. Launch Game from executable inside *build* folder
+6. In Unity Editor: select tests under **AltTester_NIS_Tests**
+  * Run Selected Tests

-The tests can be found in Editor -> Tests folder in the AltTester_NIS_Tests class.
+The tests can be found in *New Input System proj > Assets > Editor > Tests* folder in the **AltTester_NIS_Tests.cs** class.

+# CoinCollector - CSharp tests

+This project contains C# AltTester tests for a project using the [New Input System](https://altom.com/alttester/docs/sdk/pages/commands.html#input-actions).

+The tested actions are:
+- tap object
+- key down / key up
+- press key
+- click object
+- scroll
+- begin / end touch
+- tap simulated with swipe.